MakerNetwork/MakerNet.work/README.md

 <a name="setup-a-development-environment"></a>
 ## Setup a development environment

-In you only intend to run fab-manager on your local machine for testing purposes or to contribute to the project development, you can set it up with the following procedure.
+In you intend to run fab-manager on your local machine to contribute to the project development, you can set it up with the following procedure.
+This procedure is not easy to follow so if you don't need to write some code for Fab-manager, please prefer the [docker installation method](docker/README.md).

 <a name="general-guidelines"></a>
 ### General Guidelines